Press ESC to close

 PAMP Suisse is the most recognized gold bar brand in the world.
 Their Lady Fortuna design (introduced in 1979) was the first artistic design ever put on a bullion bar.
 That history gives PAMP bars strong global recognition, which translates to easy resale anywhere.

 PAMP bars carry slightly higher premiums than plain cast bars because of their detailed minting.
-You’re paying for quality and recognition, both of which matter when it’s time to sell.
-Veriscan® technology digitally maps each bar’s surface, making counterfeits easy to detect.
-Available in sizes from 1 gram to 1 kilogram.
+You’re paying for quality and recognition, both of which make a difference when you want to sell.
+Veriscan® technology digitally maps each bar’s surface, which makes it easy to detect counterfeits.

 2. Credit Suisse gold bar